square/intro-to-d3/z01-web-standards.md

 orderered and unordered lists.
 Browsers have common ways to display these tags, so lists show up like lists, and headers like headers.

-The `<div>` and `<span>` tags are special because browers don't apply default styles to them, so HTML authors can use them to define custom structures.
+The `<div>` and `<span>` tags are special because browers don't apply default styles to them, so HTML authors can use them to define custom groups.

 The basic outline of an HTML page is something like this: